ortiza0556/COP4331-Group-16/README.md

 ## Vision Statement

-For a consumer of media who needs to keep track of the individual status of consumption for each of their media artifacts, Get Your Shit Together keeps track of the status of their consumption for each media artifact and recommends new media artifacts based on consumption.
-Unlike MyAnimeList, Cinetrak, and Backloggery which can only keep track of and recommend new media artifacts in a single medium, our product can keep track of and recommend across mediums, including movies, TV shows, anime, and video games.
+For a consumer of media who needs to keep track of the individual status of consumption for each of their TV Shows, animes, movies, or video games, Get Your Shit Together keeps track of how far they have completed each TV Show, anime, movie, or video game and recommends new TV Shows, animes, movies, or video games based on consumption history.
+Unlike MyAnimeList, Cinetrak, and Backloggery which can only keep track of and recommend new movies, TV shows, anime, and video games in their medium, our product can keep track of and recommend across mediums by finding patterns in genre.

 # Sprint 1
 This sprint mainly was concerned with setting up the framework for the project as a whole.
 Below are it's relevant files: